TWoolff/ast_proof/README.md

 ## TO DO
-01. Restructuring of data so first intro isn't part of chapters array
+01. Map over chapters to create all chapters and pages
 02. Update setCurrentSnack state on page so progressbar is updated
-03. Map over chapters to create all chapters and pages
-04. Navigation and Progress
+03. Navigation
+04. Progress fill to remain filled in when going forward
-05. Page-leave animation on Input components
+05. Page-leave animation on Input components... when switching from question-page to snack-page
 06. Handle multible select boxes on one page
-07. Input-text/number and Range fields